 This year’s influenza season has hit early and hit hard in Washington state.
 Influenza is an airborne viral infection that spreads easily from person to person.
 For parents, fighting the flu on the homefront can feel like a game of dominoes.
 You just know that if the first one catches it and “tips,” others are likely to go down too.
 But what can families do to treat the sick person in the best possible way while keeping siblings or others from getting infected?

-Jessica McHugh, M.D., a family medicine doctor in Overlake Medical Center’s Sammamish clinic offers the following tips:
+Jessica McHugh, M.D., a family medicine doctor formerly with Overlake Medical’s Sammamish clinic and now with Multicare in Spokane, offered these tips:

 Wash hands thoroughly.
 Flu patients, their caregivers and others in the house need to treat hand washing like a marathon rather than a sprint.
 Normally, we may let our kids get away with the quick swipe under the running water.
 But this is not the time for speed.

 Flu viruses are killed by heat above 167 degrees, according to the CDC.
 But for children, that temperature is far too hot.
 Many of us have heeded the recommendation for safety reasons to set our water heater thermostat to 120 degrees.

 Instead of dangerously hot water, use water that is as warm as children are comfortable with.
 Then teach kids to sing the “Happy Birthday” song twice to keep their hands under water long enough.
 And while detergents and antiseptic products in soap can also help kill the virus, McHugh said the most important thing is the method of hand washing: “Make sure they are washing between their fingers, getting the front and back of their hands and into the crevasses.”